Goo Goo Dolls: You Should Be Happy, Miracle Pill, and Christmas album (2017–2021)

-Chaos in Bloom (2022-present)
+Chaos in Bloom (2022–present)

 In a June 2021 interview published on YouTube, singer John Rzeznik revealed that the band was working on their 14th studio album, which would be released sometime in 2022.
 When asked about how the album differs from the band's previous work, Rzeznik claimed that the band had decided to approach both writing and recording in an alternative way.
 Specifically, the band used earlier forms of production which they utilized prior to the digital era in the music industry.

 In a November 2021 Spin interview, Rzeznik stated that he produced most of the album himself.
 He added that the album would sound more experimental than the band's past releases, hinting that he did not believe it would receive much radio airplay.
 It was later confirmed that the album was entirely produced by Rzeznik.

-On June 27th 2022, the band officially announced on their Facebook page the title of their new album, Chaos in Bloom, as well as the first single off it, "Yeah, I Like You".
-The latter premiered on July 1st 2022.
+On June 27, 2022, the band officially announced on their Facebook page the title of their new album, Chaos in Bloom, as well as the first single off it, "Yeah, I Like You".
+The latter premiered on July 1, 2022.

+In February 2023, Goo Goo Dolls announced their North America tour.